Compositionally Safe Construction of Autonomous Driving Systems: The Approach

-A vista for the ego vehicle describes a situation involving a potential obstacle on its route and calling for operation implemented by a specific control policy.
-In its simplest and general form, a vista involves (\autoref{fig:vista-parameters}): \begin{itemize} \item the ego vehicle at position $\po{e}$, with its route $s_e$ and speed $\speed{e}$ \item an arriving vehicle $a$ at speed $\speed{a}$, located at position $\po{a}$ on its route $s_a$, which encounters the route $s_e$ at position $p$ \item a signal $h$ at position $\po{h}$ on the route $s_e$, located before and protecting the obstacle $p$ with critical distance $\cd{h}$ i.e., $\po{h} <_e p \le_e \po{h} +_e \cd{h}$ \item a front vehicle $f$ at position $\po{f}$ on the route $s_e$ located after the obstacle at a distance $d_f=\po{f}-p$. \end{itemize}
+A driving configuration for the ego vehicle describes a situation involving a potential obstacle on its route and calling for operation implemented by a specific control policy.
+In its simplest and general form, a driving configuration involves (Fig.~\ref{fig:vista-parameters}): \begin{itemize} \item the ego vehicle at position $\po{e}$, with its route $s_e$ and speed $\speed{e}$ \item an arriving vehicle $a$ at speed $\speed{a}$, located at position $\po{a}$ on its route $s_a$, which encounters the route $s_e$ at position $p$ \item a signal $h$ at position $\po{h}$ on the route $s_e$, located before and protecting the obstacle $p$ with critical distance $\cd{h}$ i.e., $\po{h} <_e p \le_e \po{h} +_e \cd{h}$ \item a front vehicle $f$ at position $\po{f}$ on the route $s_e$ located after the obstacle at a distance $d_f=\po{f}-p$. \end{itemize}

-It is easy to check that the three different types of vistas match this model.
-For road vistas the obstacle is just a speed limit signal.
-Merging vistas cover two cases.
+It is easy to check that the three different types of driving configurations match this model.
+For road configurations the obstacle is just a speed limit signal.
+Merging configurations cover two cases.
 The first is when the obstacle can be a yield sign and the road of the ego vehicle merges into a road of higher priority where the arriving vehicle is traveling.
 The second case is where the ego vehicle moves from one lane to another in which the arriving vehicle is traveling.
 In both cases, we assume that there is a front vehicle after the merging point.
-Crossing vistas cover also two cases.
+Crossing configurations cover also two cases.
 The first is when the obstacle is the traffic lights protecting an intersection, in which case arriving vehicles are irrelevant.
 The second case is an intersection where the crossing ego vehicle faces a yield or stop sign.